Skip to content

 • Tax Residency

-You must not have been a tax resident in Spain for the previous 5 tax years.
+You must not have been a tax resident in Spain for the previous 5 tax years - this also excludes most NLV holders who have already opted into worldwide Spanish taxation.

 • Eligible Visas